1. Installation of OmpSs-2¶

 Important

-Mercurium is the OmpSs-2 legacy compiler and is unsupported now.
+Mercurium is the OmpSs-2 legacy compiler and is no longer supported.
 You do not have to install it to use OmpSs-2.
-We recommend to use the LLVM-based compiler.
+We recommend using the LLVM-based compiler.
 Check Installation of LLVM-based compiler and LLVM-based compiler.

 You can find the build requirements, the configuration flags and the instructions to build Mercurium in the following link: https://github.com/bsc-pm/mcxx